Getting a concealed carry permit in Tennessee is easier than you think.

 There are four basic steps to getting an online carry permit in TN.
 The online CCW steps are:

-- Ensure You meet the TN CCW Requirements
+Step 1 – Ensure You Meet TN CCW Requirements

 The first prerequisite you’ll need to meet in order to get an online TN CCW is to ensure that you’re not a “prohibited person” – a federal class of persons who can not even possess firearms (let alone get a CCW).